dyx19971112/starter-hugo-academic/content/home/experience.md

     description: |2-
         Responsiblities include:

-        * By using Kunpeng & Shence data platform and SQL, analyzed production conditions and user behaviors.
+        * By using Kunpeng and Shence data platform and SQL, analyzed production conditions and user behaviors.
         * Completed data weekly and monthly reports, and provided advices for the department's digital operation strategy.